Although a lot of VPN providers offer robust security and unblock streaming services, speed is another factor that shouldn’t be overlooked.

 - Change your server location.
 In case you need a particular location for watching Netflix or doing other things, try picking another server in the same country.
 Your current server might simply be overcrowded.

 - Change the tunneling protocol.
 Sometimes, changing your protocol fixes slow VPN speeds.
 You can try going through the whole list of available protocols and pick the one that works best for you.

 - Downgrade the encryption.
-Strong VPN encryption comes with a price, and the price is your connection speed.
+Military-grade encryption comes with a price, and the price is your connection speed.
 You might try using AES-128 (or any other available option) instead of AES-256 if you experience connection problems.